deepinsight/insightface/recognition/partial_fc/README.md

 - [Citation](#Citation)

-## Glint360k
+## Glint360K
-We clean, merge, and release the **largest** and **cleanest** face recognition dataset **Glint360k**.
+We clean, merge, and release the **largest** and **cleanest** face recognition dataset **Glint360K**, which contains 18 million images of 360K individuals.
-Baseline models trained on Glint360k with our proposed training strategy can easily achieve state-of-the-art.
+By employing the Patial FC training strategy, baseline models trained on Glint360K can easily achieve state-of-the-art performance.
-The released dataset contains 18 million images of 360K individuals.
-The performance of Glint360k eval on large-scale test set IFRT, IJB-C and Megaface are as follows:
+Detailed evaluation results on the large-scale test set (e.g. IFRT, IJB-C and Megaface) are as follows:

 #### Evaluation on IFRT
-**`r`** means the negative class centers sampling rate.
+**`r`** denotes the sampling rate of negative class centers.
 | Backbone     | Dataset            | African | Caucasian | Indian | Asian | ALL   |
 | ------------ | -----------        | ----- | ----- | ------ | ----- | ----- |
 | R50          | MS1M-V3            | 76.24 | 86.21 | 84.44  | 37.43 | 71.02 |